jcdeguer/simple_motd/README.md

 # simple_motd
 Puppet module to generate a motd, and be reply on all servers using Foreman.
-Edit

 #### Table of Contents
 1. [Overview](#overview)